celer-network/sgn-networks/README.md

-# SGN Testnets
+# SGN Networks

-A repo for sharing genesis files and config templates for Celer State Guardian Network (SGN) testnets.
+A repo for sharing genesis files and config templates for Celer State Guardian Network (SGN) testnets and mainnets.